vkamiansky/github-supervision-api/README.md

-# github-analysis-api
+# GitHub Analysis API
-An API gateway for GitHub project activities analysis system
+An API gateway for the system helping managers to make sense of project development activities based on events aggregated from project repositories.